Video

 When you create a Video using from_url (Python) or fromUrl (TypeScript), the URL is passed directly to the model without any intermediate fetching.
 If the model cannot access external media, it will fail on such inputs.
 In these cases, convert the video to Base64 before passing it to the model.

-Only Google Gemini and Vertex AI currently support video input directly.
-Other providers (Anthropic Claude, OpenAI GPT-4o, AWS Bedrock) will error or require you to extract frames as images or provide transcripts.
+Direct video inputs are only supported by Google Gemini, Google Vertex AI, and AWS Bedrock models that advertise video support.
+Other providers (Anthropic Claude, OpenAI GPT-4o) will error or require you to extract frames as images or provide transcripts.
 See the model compatibility table below for details.

 Usage Examples